Many hands… light work…

 New Parent Liaison

 One or two parents in each class serve as warm and welcoming resources for new families.
 The New Parent Liaisons may initiate parent-to-parent communication, organize play dates, and send along invites to teas and other opportunities in which new parents can connect with school community.
 Admissions and Parent Council help to hold this initiative.
+For a listing of 2017-18 New Parent Liaisons, click here.

 The parents who serve on PWS Lower School and High School Parent Council work with the mission to: